 Surgery is the most common treatment for vulvar cancer.
 The size of the lesion and its location on the vulva will decide how much surgery is needed.
-Often, when the area is small, removal of the cancer cells and a rim of normal tissue is sufficient.
+Often, when the area is small, removal of the cancer cells and a rim of normal tissue (wide radical excision) is sufficient.
 Larger lesions require removal of more tissue.
-Lymph nodes in the groins may need to be removed in some situations.
+Lymph nodes in the groin may need to be removed in some situations.